-State laws, regulations and policies referenced in the spetthe Medicaid agency or the operating agency (if applica Service Type: ecification are readily available to CMS upon request through ble).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title: Family/Caregiver Training and Support
+As provided in 42 CFR \$440.180(b)(9), the State requests the authority to provide the following additional service not

+specified in statute.
+Service Title: requests the authority to provide the following additional service no

+Family/Caregiver Training and Support

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 09 Caregiver Support 09020 caregiver counseling and/or training

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4: